esm-tools/esm_tools/docs/esm_environment.rst

    only occur for the compilation script of the model containing those changes**.
    For runtime, all the environments of the components will be added together into the same ``.sad`` script.
-Please, refer to :ref:`Coupled setup environment control` for an explanation on how to control environments for a whole setup.
+Please, refer to
+   `Coupled setup environment control` for an explanation on how to control environments for a whole setup.

 Coupled setup environment control